-Counselor Caseload- by last name
+Counselor Caseload

-Mrs. Avila
+Mrs. Avila Caseloads will be

-Mrs. Arreola Caseloads will be
+Mrs. Arreola determined at the

-Mrs. Sanchez determined at the beginning
+Mrs. Sanchez beginning of

-Mr. Halstead of the school year.
+Mr. Halstead the school year.

 Mr. Shin

 Alcohol & Other Drug Counseling

 Dinuba High School believes that it is in the best interest of the community to take steps to promote a drug-free student body.
 Assistance and support for students at DHS include: concern for others in class, drug/alcohol awareness and recovery programs.
 If a student is suspended for possession of and/or under the influence of drugs and/or alcohol, he or she will automatically be assigned to Turning Point Drug & Alcohol Counseling.
 If you suspect that a friend may have a drug and or alcohol problem, please contact your counselor.
 CONFIDENTIALITY is maintained.